 Thomas Juenger | Principal Investigator

-Tom Juenger is an Assistant Professor in the Section of Integrative Biology at the University of Texas at Austin.
+Tom Juenger is a Professor in the Department of Integrative Biology at the University of Texas at Austin.
 He is a member of the Institute for Cellular and Molecular Biology and the Center for Computation Biology and Bioinformatics.

 CURRENT LAB MEMBERS